ericjbailey/Portfolio/README.md

 - **Databases & SQL**: Skilled in SQL for data extraction, transformation, and analysis.
 Experienced in creating and modifying databases, views, and queries.
 - **Data Visualization**: Strong visualization skills data using tools like Jupyter, Tableau, and Cognos.
 - **Programming**: Experienced in Python, SQL, and R, focusing on data manipulation, machine learning, and automation.
 - **Reporting**: Expert communication skills.
-Confident conveyance of insights to both technical and non-technical audiences through Email, Microsoft Word, or Jupyter Notebooks.
+Confident conveyance of insights to both technical and non-technical audiences.

 ## Certifications